Bandit Algorithms for Deep Brain Stimulation

-This in-place, iterative implementation minimizes both computational overhead and memory usage, making it well-suited for deployment on embedded hardware such as the ESP32 platform.
+This in-place iterative implementation minimizes computational overhead and memory usage, making it well-suited for deployment on hardware such as the ESP32 platform.

-Now that we have discussed the details of our implementation on the MCU we will now describe the statistics we observe from the JoulescopeJS220 after deployment on the hardware. \cref{tab:hardware_comparison} enlists observations from the MCUs with different clock speeds.
-For each of the cases, we record the time per episode, convergence time of the algorithm, current draw, voltage, power consumption and their time to converge to an arm for running our proposed algorithm.
+Now that we have discussed the details of our MCU implementation, we describe the statistics observed from the JoulescopeJS220 after hardware deployment. \cref{tab:hardware_comparison} lists observations from the MCUs at different clock speeds.
+For each case, we record time per episode, convergence time of the algorithm, current draw, voltage, power consumption, and time to converge to an arm while running the proposed algorithm.
 These energy measurements are based on a window of $30$ s.
-We experiment with $4$ different clock frequencies for both the MCUs --- $240$, $160$, $80$ and $40$ with the ESP32-S3, and $360$, $180$, $90$ and $40$ with both cores in the ESP32-P4.
+We experiment with $4$ different clock frequencies for both MCUs --- $240$, $160$, $80$, and $40$ with the ESP32-S3, and $360$, $180$, $90$, and $40$ with both cores in the ESP32-P4.
 The third low-power core on the ESP32-P4 was disabled for all experiments.